ParkerVR/flutter-memes/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Run the App

+`flutter run lib/main.dart` (Though I prefer to use VSCode Flutter Plugin and hit the play button!
+Tested on Windows and Android Emulator)